-In July 2017, we purchased two buildings that house our primary R&D facility and our primary manufacturing facility for \$79.4 million and \$14 million, respectively.
-In conjunction with the purchase of the buildings we obtained a \$51.4 million mortgage for our primary R&D facility and a \$9.1 million mortgage for our primary manufacturing facility.
+In July 2017, we purchased two buildings that house our primary R&D facility and our manufacturing facility for \$79.4 million and \$14.0 million, respectively.
+In conjunction with the purchase of the buildings we obtained a \$51.4 million mortgage for our primary R&D facility and a \$9.1 million mortgage for our manufacturing facility.
 Both mortgages mature in August 2027.
-We will record the impact of this transaction in our third quarter results.
-We expect these transactions will result in cash and interest expense savings for us over the next several years.
+We expect these transactions will result in savings for us.

-At June 30, 2017, we had consolidated working capital of \$772.6 million compared to \$664.1 million at December 31, 2016.
-Working capital increased in 2017 primarily due to the increase in our cash, cash equivalents and short-term investments as a result of the substantial payments we received from partners during the first half of 2017.
+At September 30, 2017, we had consolidated working capital of \$933.5 million compared to \$664.1 million at December 31, 2016.
+Working capital increased in 2017 primarily due to the increase in our cash, cash equivalents and short-term investments as a result of the substantial payments we received from partners and from Akcea's IPO during the first nine months of 2017.

-As of June 30, 2017, our debt and other obligations totaled \$773.2 million compared to \$774.1 million at December 31, 2016.
+As of September 30, 2017, our debt and other obligations totaled \$758.5 million compared to \$774.1 million at December 31, 2016.

-The following table summarizes our contractual obligations as of June 30, 2017.
+The following table summarizes our contractual obligations as of September 30, 2017.
 The table provides a breakdown of when obligations become due.
 We provide a more detailed description of the major components of our debt in the paragraphs following the table: